cnuland/hello-chris-llm-d/blog/kv-cache-aware-routing.md

 ## Why This Matters: Real-World Impact

-The 86% cache hit rate isn't just a number—it translates into tangible business value:
+The **87.4% cache hit rate with 99.91% session stickiness** isn't just impressive numbers—they translate into tangible business value:

 ### 💰 **Cost Savings**
 - **70% reduction in compute time** for repeated prompts means 70% fewer GPU-hours billed